yandex-cloud/docs/en/vision/concepts/ocr/index.md

 ### Detecting the language model {#detect-model}

 In your request, specify the languages for recognition.
 The list of languages and their order affect model selection and recognition quality.
 If the service tries to recognize Chinese in text written in Arabic, the result will be meaningless.
-For more information, see [[!TITLE]](supported-languages.md).
+For more information, see [#T](supported-languages.md).

-> [!NOTE]
+{% note info %}

->
+If your text is in Russian and English, do not specify any other languages in the configuration because the [English-Russian model](supported-languages.md#engrus) works best.

-> If your text is in Russian and English, do not specify any other languages in the configuration because the [English-Russian model](supported-languages.md#engrus) works best.
+{% endnote %}

 ### Detecting text in an image {#detect-text}